surge-synthesizer/surge-synth-team.org/README.md

     -   (Optional) Install [pnpm](https://pnpm.io/)
 -   Run `npm install` or `pnpm install` depending on your choice of package manager
 -   Run `npm run dev` or `pnpm dev` to run the development server @ http://localhost:3000/
+-   Run `npm run build` or `pnpm build` to build the site to the `dist` directory.
+-   Run `npm run preview` or `pnpm preview` to preview the built site.

 ## Adding and editing pages

 To make changes, all you need to is fork the project.
 Once you have done that you can create a branch on your fork make changes and then open a PR.
-[This](https://github.com/surge-synthesizer/surge/blob/master/doc/git-howto.md) git document for the OSS Surge-Synthesizer project outlines a suggested way of doing work and then creating PRs.
+[This](https://github.com/surge-synthesizer/surge/blob/main/doc/How%20to%20Git.md) git document for the OSS Surge-Synthesizer project outlines a suggested way of doing work and then creating PRs.

 Once you have created a branch in your fork you can then just click the edit button (upper right corner) to edit a post in the `src/content` folder.
 Because the posts are markdown documents you can just edit stuff in place in the GitHub editor.